adrianerrea/YOLO-Malaria/README.md

 After that, I created another notebook (this time in Google Collab) to run all the experiments and to get the final results over the test set.

 You can find those notebooks and the rest of the files needed to make it run on the repository.
-I attached the memory I wrote there as well (only available in spanish so far 😅)
+I attached the document I wrote there as well (only available in spanish so far 😅)

 ## Conclusions and Results